nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### 5.11 Exporting your save file to a folder: `export`

-You can export a saved file to a folder to your local directory
+The `export` command allows you to export your current food list as file on your computer.
+This would make it easy to send and transfer your existing McGymmy data between multiple computers.

 Format: `export DIRPATH [-o FILENAME]`